 Southern New Hampshire University has a long history of providing highly respected finance-related undergraduate and graduate degrees, having been founded as an accounting school in 1932.
 Our MS in Finance degree program continues this fine tradition.
 As a SNHU student, you'll have access to internship and networking opportunities through well-connected alumni who have earned their graduate finance degrees.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in finance online at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our three 16-week graduate terms.
 You can apply at any time and get a decision within two weeks of submitting all required materials.
 To apply, simply complete our online application form.

 When you earn a master's in finance, you'll acquire financial knowledge and analytical skills with widespread appeal to employers in a variety of industries, including corporate finance, commercial banking, securities analysis, investment banking, financial planning, risk management and insurance.

 Career opportunities for MS in Finance degree holders are varied, and the number of jobs continues to grow.
-According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to grow 27 percent through 2022.
+According to the U.S. Bureau of Labor Statistics, personal financial advising jobs are projected to soar, with expected growth of 30 percent through 2024.
 Employment of financial analysts is expected to rise by 12 percent.
 Positions in finance will continue to grow for those with a master's degree, both inside and outside of the finance industry.